Setting Up Your First GitHub Repository: A Step-by-Step Guide

 Creating a GitHub Account

 Head to github.com and let’s get you set up.
-The signup process is straightforward, but let me guide you through the important decisions:
+The signup process is straightforward, but there are a couple of decisions worth thinking through.

 Your Email Address